trishalabhasin/jsramancompany/README.md

 # jsramancompany
-Setting up my a platform from scratch for my father's corporate gifting business
+Setting up my a platform from scratch for my father's corporate gifting business.
+While this is a dummy project that is the part of my portfolio, I am working as a Full-Stack Developer to set up and build the platform.